MRI Whole Abdomen

-Magnetic resonance imaging (MRI) of the abdomen is used to visualise the organs of the abdomen which includes the stomach, intestine, gall bladder, base of the lungs, liver and spleen.
-This is a radiationless test which uses strong magnetic and radio waves to create detailed multiple images.
-The images captured during the MRI scan can be stored on an electronic device and printed on a film.
-You may be asked to take an oral solution of the radio-contrast agent or be given the same in an injectable form for better images.
+Magnetic resonance imaging (MRI) scan of the whole abdomen is used to visualize the organs of the abdomen which includes the stomach, intestine, gall bladder, base of the lungs, liver, and spleen.
+It is a noninvasive test that uses magnets and radio waves to create an image of the inside body.

 Why is MRI Whole Abdomen done?

 - To look for the presence of any suspected mass or enlargement of the stomach, kidney, liver, pancreas or spleen

 - To further evaluate any abnormal finding in the liver function tests or kidney function tests

 - To diagnose the cause of any abdominal pain or swelling

 - To diagnose the presence of abdominal aortic aneurysm (enlargement of the aorta in the abdominal area) or to look for any signs of calcification in the aorta